-1 Introdu action
+1 Introduction

 1.1 The web site and discussion board

 1.2 The release version

 1.3 HAZY, the documentation

 1.4 Assumptions

 1.5 What Cloudy can do

 1.6 Definitions

 1.7 Citing the use of CLOUDY

 1.8 Collaborations

-2 Two very simple models
+2 Two vo ery simple models

 2.1 What must be specified

+2.2 Running a model

+2.3 Command format

-2.2 A simple planetary nebula
+2.4 A simple planetary nebula

-2.3 A quasar cloud
+2.5 A quasar cloud

 3 Geome etry

 3.1 Zones and iterations

 3.2 The geometry-intensity & luminosity cases

 3.3 Open or closed geometry

 3.4 Is the gas static or a wind?
 Is it turbulent?

 3.5 What sets the outer edge to the cloud?
 Why should the calculation stop?
 18

 3.6 What about clumping?

 4 Composition and density

 4.1 Chemical composition

 4.2 What is the cloud's density?
 Does it vary with depth?

 4.3 Commands normally used

 5 The incident radiation field

 5.1 Luminosity vs intensity cases

 5.2 The luminosity or intensity of the incident radiation field

 5.3 The shape of the incident radiation field

-6 Other of commands
+6 Other commands 25

 6.1 Radiative transfer

 6.2 The H 2 model

 6.3 The optimize command

 6.4 Grids of models

 6.5 Miscellaneous commands

 7 The co ode's predictions

 7.1 The default printout

 7.2 Understand why the calculation stopped

 7.3 Warnings, cautions, surprises, and notes

 7.4 Observed quantities

 7.5 Save output

 7.6 Miscellaneous Helper Commands

-8 Examp ple calculations

-8.1 The test suite